TrellixVulnTeam/swahilipython_SCMU/Doc/reference/datamodel.rst

-   Called when the default attribute access fails with an :exc:`AttributeError` (either :meth:`__getattribute__` raises an :exc:`AttributeError` because *name* is not an instance attribute or an attribute in the class tree for ``self``; or :meth:`__get__` of a *name* property raises :exc:`AttributeError`).
+   Called when the default attribute access fails with an :exc:`AttributeError` (either :meth:`__getattribute__` raises an :exc:`AttributeError` because *name* is not an instance attribute or an attribute in the kundi tree for ``self``; or :meth:`__get__` of a *name* property raises :exc:`AttributeError`).
 This method should either return the (computed) attribute value or raise an :exc:`AttributeError` exception.